If you're struggling to keep your business afloat, juggling numerous loans, and bills with little success, you're not alone.

-You can now use these figures and the cash flow to debt formula given above to calculate Company X’s cash flow to debt ratio, as follows:
+You can now use these figures and the formula given above to calculate Company X’s cash to total debt ratio, as follows:

 From this result, you can see that Company X has debt payments in excess of its cash from operations, since its cash flow only covers 87% of its total debt.

 The cash flow to total debt ratio is a financial metric that can be used to evaluate a company's solvency.